lindemann-fr/lindemann-fr.github.io/README.md

-# lindemann-fr.github.io
+# Static site for Lindemann.fr
-Static site for the domain lindemann.fr
+This is a static site for the domain http://lindemann.fr and its (scarce) content.